SpaceX changes plans to send tourists around the moon

 CAPE CANAVERAL, Fla.
-(AP) — SpaceX says it has signed the first private moon traveler.
+(AP) — SpaceX said it has signed the first private moon traveler, with some changes to its original game plan.

-The big reveal on who it is — and when the flight to the moon will be — will be announced Monday.
+The big reveal on who it is — and when the flight to the moon will be — will be announced Monday at the company’s headquarters in Hawthorne, California.

-It’s not the same mission plan SpaceX founder Elon Musk outlined last year.
+It’s not the same mission SpaceX founder Elon Musk outlined last year.
 The original plan called for two paying passengers to fly around the moon this year, using a Falcon Heavy rocket and a Dragon crew capsule.

-The new strategy is to still fly around the moon, but using an even bigger SpaceX rocket still in development that has its own dedicated passenger ship.
-And now, it would seem, there will be only one person aboard.
+At the time, Musk said the pair approached SpaceX about sending them on a weeklong flight and paid a “significant” deposit for the trip.

 Most Read Business Stories